J.D., Yale Law School, 1995

 A.B., Stanford University, 1988

-At BakerHostetler, where Brown was a partner until 2012, he focuses his practice in the areas of libel, copyright and the law of newsgathering.
+From 1997 to 2015, Brown was of counsel in the Washington, D,C. office of BakerHostetler, where he worked in media law.
+At BakerHostetler, where Brown was a partner until 2012, he focused his practice in the areas of libel, copyright and the law of newsgathering.
 He has argued press cases in the U.S. Court of Appeals for the D.C.
 Circuit, the U.S. Court of Appeals for the Fourth Circuit and the District of Columbia Court of Appeals.

 Prior to joining BakerHostetler, Brown was a federal court reporter for Legal Times and a newsroom assistant to David Broder at The Washington Post.
 Brown’s published work has appeared in The New York Times, The Wall Street Journal, The Washington Post, The American Lawyer, The Economist, USA Today, Legal Times, Communications Lawyer and The National Law Journal.